-- You know how listen to others for extended periods of time.
+- You know how to listen to others for extended periods of time.

-- As you may be asked to volunteer in a variety of areas and perform many different tasks, self-reliance, flexibility and adaptability are assets.
-Realistic awareness of your own strengths and weakness and the ability to set limits are important.
+- As you may be asked to volunteer in a variety of areas and perform many different tasks, self-reliance, flexibility, and adaptability are assets.
+Realistic awareness of your own strengths and weakness and the ability to set limits is important.

-If you are interested in becoming a volunteer and attending our training program, please submit a Volunteer application form to the attention of Nancy DiPasquale, Manager of Volunteer Services.
+If you are interested in becoming a volunteer and attending our training program, please submit a Volunteer Application Form to the attention of Marnie Engel, Coordinator of Volunteers.

 Should you require further information, contact Marnie Engel at ext.
 228 or email@example.com